Ishiko-cpp/Hash/README.md

 # Ishiko/C++ - Hash

 A library to calculate hashes.
-This library is a wrapper around OpenSSL.

 # Contents